Police investigating shots fired in Dartmouth

 Natasha Pace

-Halifax Regional Police is investigating a report of shots fired earlier this week in Dartmouth.
+Halifax Regional Police are investigating a report of shots being fired in Dartmouth early Wednesday morning.

-Police received a report of a bullet hole in a window of a residence in the 100 block of Prince Albert Road on Dec.
-6.
+Officers were called to the area of Cranberry and Pondicherry Crescents shortly before 3 a.m.

-Anyone with information or video from the area at the time of the incident is asked to contact police or Crime Stoppers.
+Police say they found a shell casing in the area and are asking anyone with information or video from the area to contact them or Crime Stoppers.

 -